 Another wonderfully dog-friendly caravan park on the Gold Coast is the BIG4 Gold Coast Holiday Park.
 The most dog-friendly caravan park on the Gold Coast, the park has a huge fenced off-leash dog park, complete with agility equipment, a DIY dog wash known as the Puppy Pampering Palace and onsite dog kennels.

-Dogs are welcome in a large range of pet-friendly cabins at the park.
-Just look for the paw print when browsing the cabin options.
-Pet-friendly options include Studio Cabins, Cosy Cabins, Two Bedroom Cottages, Two Bedroom Family Cabins, Bungalows and Two Bedroom Terraces, sleeping in between two and six human guests.
+Dogs are welcome in at least 20 pet-friendly cabins at the park.
+Pet-friendly options include Studio Cosy Cabins, Cosy Cabins, Two Bedroom Cottages, Two Bedroom Family Cabins, Bungalows and Two Bedroom Terraces, sleeping in between two and six human guests.
+Pets are not permitted in the motel rooms or some of the larger villas.
+Double check with the park or on their website (look for the paw prints) if unsure.

 Up to two calm, well-behaved dogs are allowed to join you inside, for no additional fee, with advance bookings essential.
 Make sure you advise the park that you’ll be bringing a pet at the time of booking, and bring along their vaccination papers.